Information on this page, including unit offerings, is from the 2018 academic year.

 |Unit Learning Experiences||Undertaking this unit will allow you to develop your problem solving skills, especially in the context of mathematical techniques applied to vectors, matrices, and the calculus of multivariable functions used to model real world problems.

-The unit content will be delivered via three 1-hour lectures each week, in which the relevant concepts and problem-solving skills will be demonstrated and discussed.
-Lectures will also be supplemented by a weekly 1-hour tutorial (internal only), designed to reiterate key elements of the unit content by way of further learning exercises (provided on a weekly worksheet), with a greater opportunity for you to receive individual attention and assistance if needed.
+The unit content will be delivered via a series of lectures in which the relevant concepts and problem-solving skills will be demonstrated and discussed.
+Lectures will also be supplemented by weekly tutorials (internal only), designed to reiterate key elements of the unit content by way of further learning exercises (provided on a weekly worksheet), with a greater opportunity for you to receive individual attention and assistance if needed.

 Lecture recordings and notes, tutorial worksheets, assignment question sheets, past exams and solutions, as well as other relevant material, will be provided via the Learning Management System (LMS) and you are strongly encouraged to make use of these online resources.